HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

   - Giving employees bandwidth to learn and grow their accessibility skillset and hiring practitioners with expertise and lived experiences.
   - Considering accessibility core to the product outcomes and viewing accessibility excellence as promotable work.

-The tech industry needs to move towards inclusion driven development.
+The tech industry needs to move towards inclusion-driven development.
 Although this requires some up-front investment, it is much easier and likely less expensive over time to build accessibility into the entire cycle such that it can be baked into the product rather than trying to retrofit sites and apps that were constructed without it in mind.

 The largest investment should come in the form of education and process improvements.
 Once a UI designer understands the nuances of color contrast requirements, selecting an accessible color palette should be the same effort as an inaccessible palette.
 Once a developer deeply understands native HTML and ARIA and when to reach for certain techniques and tools, the amount of code they write should be comparable.

 As an industry it’s time that we acknowledge the story told by the numbers in this chapter; we are failing disabled people.
 We need to do better, and this has to come from a combination of top-down leadership and investment and bottom-up effort to push our practices forward and advocate for the needs, safety and inclusion of disabled people using the Web.